kfields/badwing/README.md

 ### Movement

-WASD + cursor keys.
+WASD + cursor keys
+Press down to mount/dismount
 Press up to do an Ollie! :)

 ### Pause/Menu